-To the right of Collège de France's main entrance, in the corner of rue des Écoles and rue Saint-Jacques, there is a fenced green square that in 2005 according to some sources was baptized is submerged into the ice because of his sins.

-Square Michel Foucault.
-I do not know how official this name is.
-No signs are visible at the spot.
-The statue in the square depicts the situation when Dante Alighieri (his occasional visit to the University of Paris was obviously reason enough to erect a memorial on this place) as told in in Inferno's thirty-second song while walking on the surface of a frozen sea happens to kick on the head of a

-Florentinian nobleman who
+To the right of Collège de France's main entrance, in the corner of rue des Écoles and rue Saint-Jacques, there is a fenced green square baptized Square Michel Foucault.
+The statue in the square depicts the situation when Dante Alighieri (his occasional visit to the University of Paris was obviously reason enough to erect a memorial on this place) as told in in Inferno's thirty-second song while walking on the surface of a frozen sea happens to kick on the head of a Florentinian nobleman who is submerged into the ice because of his sins.